-Based on the borings, about eight (8) to 10 inches of silty sandy topsoil with organics covered the surface.
-The topsoil was underlain by medium dense gray silt with sand or firm to stiff tannish gray lean clay extending to about 4 feet.
-The silty material was generally followed by stiff to very stiff tannish gray lean clay or sandy lean clay extending to a depth of about 12 feet.
-At that depth, loose to medium tan silty and poorly graded sands were encountered and extended to about 37 feet and were followed by firm to stiff gray fat clay to approximately 48 feet.
-The fat clay was underlain by very stiff blue green lean clay extending to the maximum depth explored of 50 feet.
+Based on the borings, about eight (8) inches of silty sandy topsoil with organics covered the surface.
+The topsoil was underlain by firm to stiff gray silty sandy clay at boring B-1 or stiff gray fat clay at boring B-2 to a depth of approximately 2 feet.
+The surficial material was generally followed by firm to stiff tannish gray lean and sandy lean clays to a depth of about 8 to 17 feet where loose to medium silty and poorly graded sand was encountered and extended to approximately 37 feet.
+The sand was underlain by firm to stiff gray fat clay to the maximum depth explored of 50 feet.